pantheon-systems/documentation/source/content/guides/accessibility/07-resources.md

 ---
 title: Optimize Your Site for Accessibility
 subtitle: Resources
-description: Tools and techniques to improve your website's accessibility
+description: Tools and techniques to improve your website's accessibility.
-categories: [optimize]
 tags: [accessibility, workflow, SEO]
 contributors: [wordsmither]
 reviewed: "2022-06-01"